NiklasTiede/CheatSheet-Linux/README.md

 ```

 if the script is more complex and/or needs another python interpreter, then you have to add a shebang line from the virtual anv.
 I use pipenv or anaconda
+example: webscraping using 3rd party packages like requests, biautifulsoup etc.

 ```bash
 ./myscript.py    # contains shebang line